Wrapper-Offline/Wrapper-Offline/.github/ISSUE_TEMPLATE/suggestion.md

 ---
-name: Bug report
+name: Suggestion
-about: Create a report to help me improve
+about: Create a suggestion to make me add it.
 title: ''
 labels: 'bug'
 assignees: ''